Nburkhal/Nburkhal.github.io/_posts/2019-08-11-gaijin-guide-to-tokyo-train-system.md

 daily](https://en.wikipedia.org/wiki/Transport_in_Greater_Tokyo#Rail).

-With such staggeringly large numbers, I thought it would be interesting to analyze one of Tokyo\'92s most popular operators, the Tobu Railway.
+With such staggeringly large numbers, I thought it would be interesting to analyze one of Tokyo's most popular operators, the Tobu Railway.
 Data was obtained through the [Open Data Challenge for Public Transportation in Tokyo](https://tokyochallenge.odpt.org/en/index.html) API, and the full extent of the analysis for this post can be found at my